tomeryeh/demo/todolist/tutorial.md

-# Kuzzle - TODO List tutorial
+Kuzzle - TODO List tutorial
+===

-The main purpose of this file is to learn how to use Kuzzle by create a clone of this TODO list.
+The main purpose of this file is to learn how to use Kuzzle by creating a clone of this TODO list.
 In this example, we'll use the [Javascript SDK](https://github.com/kuzzleio/sdk-javascript).

 # Application initialization